Thailand may get pricier for foreign tourists with dual hotel rates

-BANGKOK (BLOOMBERG) - Foreign tourists may soon find Thailand a more expensive destination than in the past two years with the country now planning to raise hotel rates to pre-pandemic levels to support a faster recovery of the industry.
+BANGKOK • Foreign tourists may soon find Thailand a more expensive destination than in the past two years, with the country now planning to raise hotel rates to pre-pandemic levels to support a faster recovery of the industry.

-"Rates that have been reduced during Covid-19 will be maintained for Thais to sustain the momentum of domestic tourism."

-Hotels in tourism hotspots such as Bangkok, Phuket, Krabi and Koh Samui continue to offer huge discounts to draw back visitors after the pandemic pushed room occupancy rates to about 30 per cent.
+Hotels in tourism hot spots such as Bangkok, Phuket, Krabi and Koh Samui continue to offer huge discounts to draw back visitors after the pandemic pushed room occupancy rates down to about 30 per cent.

 While there was no immediate response to the proposal from hotel operators, the tourism ministry and the Tourism Authority of Thailand will soon hold talks with the Hotel Association of Thailand about the dual pricing plan, according to Ms Traisuree.